elizabethdorans/pgBoost/README.md

 Rscript pgBoost.R --data_file data.tsv --training_file training.tsv --predictor_file predictors.txt --drop_duplicates_file drop_duplicates.txt

+Example input files are provided in the folder `example_input_files/`.

 | Argument | Description |
 | -------- | ----------- |
 | __--data_file__ | A tab-separated data frame of candidate links (rows) x linking attributes (columns).
 Must contain all columns specified in __predictor_file__ _and_ the column specified in __LOO_colname__.
 Must also contain one or more columns which uniquely index candidate links (e.g. "SNP", "peak", "gene").
 Additional columns will be ignored. |